Wang-xjtu/Wang-xjtu.github.io/_pages/about.md

 I received my Ph.D. from the [National Key Laboratory of Human-Machine Hybrid Augmented Intelligence](http://www.aiar.xjtu.edu.cn/), Xi’an Jiaotong University.
 During my Ph.D., I was also a visiting student at the [College of Computing and Data Science](https://www.ntu.edu.sg/computing), Nanyang Technological University, under the supervision of [Prof. Shijian Lu](https://personal.ntu.edu.sg/shijian.lu/).

-My research interests lie in computer vision, 3D vision, and spatial perception and understanding.
+My research interests lie in spatial perception and understanding.
 I aim to develop advanced techniques that enable autonomous agents to perceive and understand real-world environments effectively, especially in dynamic and open-world settings.

 # 🔥 News